emilyselwood/RaspberryTelescope/README.md

 The /image service is restful so that browsers can cache the images returned.
 Quite simple the next bit of the path after the /image/ is the file name.

+The /timelapse service takes several query parameters:
+* n=[prefix] this will be the start of all the file names created from this time lapse.
+* i=[0-99999] number of images to take.
+* t=[0-99999] number of seconds between frames.